 Picture this scenario, for the launch of one of your newest products you have decided to use 3 translation suppliers, each covering a group of languages.
 But how do you know that they are all performing well and to your desired quality level?

 ILQA tracks the quality performance of translation suppliers.
-The tracking range can be set to project based or time based.
+The tracking range can be set to project-based or time-based.
 Here, the quality performance of your translation suppliers is assessed independently and objectively.
-Where issues arise, ILQA can identify them and provide a resolution which is then passed to your translation suppliers to implement on the current project and on all future projects.
+Where issues arise, ILQA can identify them and provide a resolution which is then passed to your translation suppliers to implement them on the current project and on all future projects.
 With the benchmark in place and results from the first assessment, you can track their performance, allowing you to make the decision whether to take corrective action, when needed.

 To achieve high quality content, you need high quality linguistic assets.
 Linguistic asset quality can be achieved by consistently reusing the same terms, messaging and style when authoring and translating content.
 Part of ILQA involves reviewing the consistency of the translated content and verifying that your linguistic assets were utilized.
 The more consistent the content gets, the higher the quality will be of linguistic assets, which in turn will ensure higher quality translated content going forward.

 Argos Multilingual’s ILQA service is designed to provide an unbiased review, quality assessment and benchmarking of your translated content.
 Let us help you understand the quality state of your content and drive quality at the front end of your localization program – additionally, take a look at the life of our QA Specialist Karl Pfeifer!